KDE/kdeconnect-kde/README.md

 ## (Some) Features
 - **Shared clipboard**: copy and paste between your phone and your computer (or any other device).
 - **Notification sync**: Read and reply to your Android notifications from the desktop.
-- **Share files and URLs** instantly from one device to another.
+- **Share files and URLs** instantly from one device to another including some filesystem integration.
 - **Multimedia remote control**: Use your phone as a remote for Linux media players.
 - **Virtual touchpad**: Use your phone screen as your computer's touchpad and keyboard.
+- **Presentation remote**: Advance your presentation slides straight from your phone.

-All this without wires, over the already existing WiFi network, and using TLS encryption.
+All this is done completely wirelessly, utilising TLS encryption.

 ## Supported platforms
-- Computers running Linux with Plasma 5, Gnome 3, Elementary OS...
+- Computers running Linux with Plasma 5, Gnome 3, Elementary OS... any distro with Qt5 support given a little work :)
-- Android, by installing the [KDE Connect Android app](https://play.google.com/store/apps/details?id=org.kde.kdeconnect_tp) (also available on [F-Droid](https://f-droid.org/repository/browse/?fdid=org.kde.kdeconnect_tp)).
+- Android, by installing the KDE Connect app from the [Play Store](https://play.google.com/store/apps/details?id=org.kde.kdeconnect_tp) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.kde.kdeconnect_tp).

 ## How to install
-This explains how to install KDE Connect on your computer.
-You will also need to install it in your phone and pair both devices in the app if you want it to be any useful.
+These instructions explain how to install KDE Connect on your computer.
+You will also need to install it on your Andriod device and pair them together in the app before using this application.
+The Android app repository can be found [here](https://cgit.kde.org/kdeconnect-android.git/)

 ### On Linux
 Look in your distribution repo for a package called `kdeconnect-kde`, `kdeconnect-plasma`, or just `kdeconnect`.
-If it's not there and you know how to build software from sources, you just found the repo :)
+If it's not there and you know how to build software from sources, you just found the repo :), instructions are [here](https://community.kde.org/KDEConnect#Building_KDE_Connect_.28Desktop.29)

-If you are not using Plasma 5, you might want to install a user interface for your platform.
-The [indicator-kdeconnect](https://github.com/bajoja/indicator-kdeconnect) project provides an appindicator icon plus integration with Nautilus.

 ### On Mac or Windows
-Platforms other than Linux are not officially supported, but it should be possible to run KDE Connect there.
-You can compile KDE Connect for Windows using [Craft](https://community.kde.org/Craft) and it works except for some plugins.
-I haven't tried on Mac.
-Contributions welcome!
+Platforms other than Linux are not officially supported, as there has yet to be an official release of KDE Connect for MacOS or Windows.
+However, most of the features have already been ported to windows so you can compile KDE Connect for Windows using [Craft](https://community.kde.org/Craft).
+It hasn't yet been completely tested on MacOS, contributions and feedback are welcome!

 ### On BSD
 It should work, but no promises :)